pathfindertools/cryptonet/content/pages/home.md

         headline: Cal Hacks 8.0
         subhead: 'Oct 22-24, 2021'
         text: >-
-          <p>Join us at the world's largest collegiate hackathon.
-Cal Hacks 8.0
-          is open to all college students over the age of 18.</p>
+          Join us at the world's largest collegiate hackathon.
+Cal Hacks 8.0 is open to all college students over the age of 18.
         link: 'https://calhacks.io/'
         buttonLabel: ''
       - image: